 1. Take in the tulips of Michigan Avenue

 Every fall the City of Chicago plants tens of thousands of tulip bulbs in the Michigan Avenue medians from Oak Street to Roosevelt Road.
-At the start of April, these bulbs then begin opening up and filling Michigan Avenue with a kaleidoscopic sea of tulips.
+It is then at the start of April that these bulbs then begin opening up and filling Michigan Avenue with a kaleidoscopic sea of tulips.
 They have become synonymous with the arrival of spring in Chicago and they immediately fill the air with spring cheer.
 It’s a must-do!

 An equally as impressive floral spectacle is provided charm of cherry blossom trees in full bloom.
 Typically, the sakura blooms start within the first two weeks of April in Chicago.
 Though it can be a guessing game and they could flourish at their peak towards the end of April.